isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Enforcement**: Very hard in general

 * Look for classes with name that includes `singleton`
-* Look for clases for which only a single object is created (by counting objects or by examining constructors)
+* Look for classes for which only a single object is created (by counting objects or by examining constructors)

 <a name="Ri-typed"></a>